Bone Marrow Transplant (Stem Cell Transplant)

 Our highly specialized program is part of the Harold C. Simmons Comprehensive Cancer Center, the only National Cancer Institute-designated comprehensive cancer center in North Texas.

-A bone marrow transplant is a procedure that replaces unhealthy bone marrow – the tissue inside bones that produces blood-forming cells – with healthy cells that should restore normal blood cell production.
+A bone marrow transplant (BMT) is a procedure that replaces unhealthy bone marrow – the tissue inside bones that produces blood-forming cells – with healthy bone marrow stem cells that should restore normal blood cell production.

-What Are the Types of Bone Marrow Transplant?
+What Are the Types of Bone Marrow Transplants?

 There are two main types of bone marrow transplants: autologous, which use the patient’s own stem cells, and allogeneic, which rely on stem cells from a donor.
-Doctors consider several factors to determine the best transplant option for patients.
+Doctors consider several factors to determine the best transplant option for each patient.

 With autologous transplants: